opensearch-project/project-website/_posts/2025-01-30-deepseek-integration-rag.md

 date: 2025-01-30
 categories:
   - technical-posts
-meta_keywords: OpenSearch DeepSeek integration, LLM integration, RAG, AI search, machine learning, natural language processing, open-source LLM
+meta_keywords: RAG augmentation with OpenSearch vector database, DeepSeek integration guide, RAG implementation, vector search, AI application, LLM, OpenSearch vector database
-meta_description: Explore how OpenSearch's integration with DeepSeek R1 LLM models enables cost-effective Retrieval-Augmented Generation (RAG) while maintaining high performance comparable to leading LLMs.
+meta_description: Learn how to build a retrieval-augmented generation (RAG) system using OpenSearch and DeepSeek in just 5 minutes.
+A practical guide to implementing efficient AI-powered information retrieval.
 ---

 OpenSearch now [integrates with DeepSeek](https://opensearch.org/blog/OpenSearch-Now-Supports-DeepSeek-Chat-Models/), offering powerful and cost-effective AI capabilities.
 In this blog post, we'll guide you through setting up a retrieval-augmented generation (RAG) system using OpenSearch and the DeepSeek model in just 5 minutes.
 This combination provides a robust and efficient way to build AI applications with accurate information retrieval.